 An excellent analogy concerning tax controversies is that IRS tax audit and collection problems, along with those of the State of California tax agencies (FTB and EDD), and other State tax agencies, are much like tooth decay.
 They will just get worse if ignored.
 For example, a cavity that could have been fixed with a simple filling may end up requiring a root canal and a crown!
 When the IRS decides to do a "root canal" on your finances, they do not administer any anesthetic!
 It hurts!
 Further, recovery can take a long time.

-That is why I recommend that you make a decision TODAY to get help from a tax resolution specialist before your IRS or State tax issues become so serious that they will require more effort (and cost) to resolve, or they result in significant financial consequences such as wage and bank levies, or even seizure of your real or personal property.
+That is why I recommend that you make a decision TODAY to seek the service of a tax resolution specialist before your IRS, CA or State tax issues become so serious that they will require more effort (and cost) to resolve, or they result in significant financial consequences such as wage and bank levies, liens, or even seizure of your real or personal property.